Licensing Artwork: Key Issues

 - Include the right to approve of any company that the licensee wants to sublicense your work to.

-When negotiating a licensing deal, or when simply reading a contract offer, you may see terms with which you aren't familiar.
-For example, you may see a term called an "advance against royalties" and be confused about its meaning.
+When negotiating a licensing deal, or when simply reading a contract offer, you may see terms with which you aren't familiar. such as "advance against royalties."
 An advance against royalties has a two-step meaning.
 First, you get an advance from the licensee based on the contract (this advance is non-refundable).
 Second, that advance will count against any future royalties the company owes you until the advanced amount is reached.
 After that, you'll receive royalties on a regular basis, according to the contract.

 How Royalties are Calculated